afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L4_image_generation_notes.md

 We might do a further experiment trying more guidance scale values between 10 and 2 till we find the perfect number.8.28 For now, let's move on to trying a different hyperparameter

+### Strength

-The next hyperparameter we're going to look at is one that is unique to image to image applications 8:3Z of diffusion models.8138 This is caled the `Strength Hyperparameter`
+The next hyperparameter we're going to look at is one that is unique to image to image applications of diffusion models.8138 This is caled the `Strength Hyperparameter`

 When we use a diffusion model to edit an image, as we're doing in inpainting, we have to add a lot of noise to it to delete the section that we want to replace